-The Company's remuneration committee is comprised of the Chairman and a non-executive director.
+The Group's remuneration committee is currently comprised of the full Board.
 The committee reviews and determines our remuneration policy and structure annually to ensure it remains aligned to business needs and meets the remuneration principles.
-In particular, the board aims to ensure that remuneration practices are:
+In particular, the Board aims to ensure that remuneration practices are:

-- (i) competitive and reasonable, enabling the company to attract and retain key talent, - (ii) aligned to the company's strategic and business objectives and the creation of shareholder value, - (iii) transparent and easily understood, and - (iv) acceptable to shareholders.
+- (i) competitive and reasonable, enabling the Group to attract and retain key talent, - (ii) aligned to the Group's strategic and business objectives and the creation of shareholder value, - (iii) transparent and easily understood, and - (iv) acceptable to shareholders.